mrchantey/coora-esp-wasm/README.md

 Repo for the Coora Engine & App framework

 ## In this repo

 ### [Coora App](./coora-app/README.md)
-- The framework used to develop Coora Apps, targeting Web Assembly
+- An Assemblyscript framework used to develop sketches
 ### [Coora Engine](./coora-engine/README.md)
-- A rust program run on microcontrollers and allows the uploading and running of Coora Apps
+- A rust program run on microcontrollers and allows the uploading and running of sketches

 ### Contributing